Atry/memcontinuationed/README.md

         val threadPool = Executors.newCachedThreadPool()
         val channelGroup = AsynchronousChannelGroup.withThreadPool(threadPool)

-        // The locator decide where the memcached server is.
+        // The locator determines where the memcached server is.
         // You may want to implement ketama hashing here. def locator(accessor: StorageAccessor[_]) = {
           new InetSocketAddress("localhost", 1978)